Guide to Communicating Research Beyond Academia by Mihaela Gruia

-So whether you’re just starting out in academia or you’re an experienced researcher with knowledge of how to push your message into the world, the Guide to Communicating Research Beyond Academia gives you a step-by-step guide to create a visual summary of your findings and unleash the potential of your research to make an impact in society.
+Whether you’re just starting out in academia or you’re an experienced researcher on how to push your message into the world, the Guide to Communicating Research Beyond Academia gives you a step-by-step guide to create a visual summary of your findings and unleash the potential of your research to make an impact in society.

 The 32-page guide will help you:

 • See the value of communicating your research beyond academia